 Suitability Requirements

-Beyond core eligibility, you must satisfy suitability criteria under Part 9 general refusal grounds:
+Beyond eligibility, you must satisfy Part 9 general refusal grounds:

-- No deception: Must not have provided false information in any prior immigration application
+- No deception: no false information in any prior immigration application

-- No immigration breaches: Must not have overstayed or breached previous visas (with limited paragraph 39E exceptions)
+- No immigration breaches: not having overstayed or breached previous visas (limited paragraph 39E exceptions)

-- Not on immigration bail: Must not currently be subject to immigration bail in the UK
+- Not on immigration bail: not currently subject to bail in the UK

 Financial Requirements: £1,560 per Month

-You must show £1,560 per month for up to 9 months (maximum £14,040) to cover maintenance for yourself and your child.
-If you have additional children under your care in the UK, you need an extra £625 per month for each (£5,625 over 9 months per additional child).
-Funds must be held for at least 28 consecutive days, with the end date within 31 days of your application.
+You must show £1,560 per month for up to 9 months (maximum £14,040) covering you and your child, plus £625 per month for each additional child (£5,625 over 9 months).
+Funds must be held for 28 consecutive days, ending within 31 days of the application.

 | Financial Element | Amount Required |